dbarproductions/pta-volunteer-sign-up-sheets/readme.txt

 If your site is going to be affected by GDPR, then you should contact a lawyer to make sure you do everything needed to be in compliance.

 == Changelog ==
+**Version 3.3.1**

+*   Add setting to disable the user's signup list that shows below the main signup sheet list.
+Now that there is a separate shortcode to show the user's signup list, you can disable it below the sheet list and place that shortcode anywhere else you wish.
+Also handy if you are trying to use multiple shortcodes on one page so you don't see the user's signup list more than once.
+*   Added action 'pta_sus_reminder_sent' after email reminder sent
+*   Added filters for error checking and messages when signup form is submitted to allow other plugins to validate and add their own error messages
+*   Minor code cleanup

 **Version 3.3.0**

 *   Added shortcode argument show_email to allow showing the signup email in list of signups.
 Default value is "no" (do NOT show email by default).